nextflow-io/training/docs/basic_training/cache_and_resume.md

 The task unique ID is generated as a 128-bit hash value composing the task input values, files and command string.

-The pipeline work directory is organized as shown below:
+The workflow work directory is organized as shown below:

 ```txt
 work/